Ad Inspector

 Basic Usage

-Find and review ad jobs through the Ad Server Debug page.
+Find and review ad jobs through the Ad Inspector page.

 Locate Live Channel ID

-- From the CMS, click the Live Channels tab.
+- From the CMS, select the Live Channels tab.

 - Select the desired live channel.
-Basic options and live channel information will be displayed on the Details tab.
+Basic options and live channel information appear on the Details tab.

 - Find the live channel's system-defined ID under the GUID label.